France–India relations: Military relations

 The Indo-French Joint Army exercise was held in Rajasthan, India from 19 to 21 January 2016.

 Indian Prime Minister Modi stated that "We consider France one of our most reliable defense allies."

 An agreement signed in 2018 enables the Indian and French Navies to use each other's naval bases.
 Indian warships will have access to French bases in the Indian and southern Pacific oceans.

 At the Shangri-La Dialogue in Singapore in 2018, French and British defense ministers announced that they would sail warships through the South China Sea to challenge China's military expansion.

 During Prime Minister Narendra Modi's visit to Paris in July 2023, India and France agreed to develop new generation military contracts, estimated to be worth €9 billion ($10 billion).

 In December 2024, France and India launched the FRIND-X (France-India Defence Startup Excellence) initiative in Paris, involving Direction générale de l'armement (DGA) and India's Defence Innovation Agency.
 Aligned with the HORIZON 2047 vision and the India-France Defence Industrial Roadmap, FRIND-X serves as a collaborative platform bringing together stakeholders from both countries' defence sectors, including startups, investors, incubators, accelerators, and academic institutions, to promote innovation and strengthen bilateral defence cooperation.

 In October 2025, French Army Chief General Pierre Schill expressed interest in Indian weapon systems following their performance during Operation Sindoor, particularly long-range rockets, loitering munitions, and counter-drone systems.
 During his visit to New Delhi for the UN Troop Contributing Countries Chiefs conference, he discussed defence cooperation with Indian Army Chief General Upendra Dwivedi and noted that the French Army was considering the Indian-made Pinaka rocket system as part of its artillery renewal.

+The first Maintenance, Repair and Overhaul (MRO) facility dedicated to Safran’s M88 engines outside France for Rafale aircraft is slated to be functional in India.
+The groundbreaking ceremony took place in 2025.